mr natural® environmental engineer can test for and help eliminate VOCs quickly, naturally and permanently.

 Office equipment, such laser printers can emit ultrafine aerosol particles, which can contribute to ozone emission in an indoor environment.
 There are also some chemically active VOCs, such as styrene and limonene that can react with nitrogen oxides or with ozone to produce new oxidation products and secondary aerosols, which can cause sensory irritation symptoms.
 Although ozone is beneficial in the upper atmosphere because it absorbs UV thus protecting humans, plants, and animals from exposure to dangerous solar radiation, it poses a health threat in the lower atmosphere by causing respiratory problems.
 In addition, indoor ozone sources also include air-freshening devices and air-purifiers as well as large copy and printing machines.
 These devices can increase indoor ozone level up to 450+ ppb, which can induce asthmatic symptoms or increase allergic sensitization in individuals.

 Natural Solutions for VOCs

-VOC’s are also found extensively in industry (off gasses) and waste water treatment facilities.
-Odorox® hydroxyl generators can effectively removes all traces of VOC’s which can appear in many different forms (gases, liquid etc.).
-The hydroxyls literally attack each individual molecule that has been created by the source that usually shows up in a gas form whether it is in a new home, gas plant, sewage plant or any other work place.
+VOC’s are also found extensively in industrial facilities (off gasses) and waste water treatment facilities.
+Hydroxyl generators can effectively remove all traces of VOC’s which can appear in many different forms (gases, liquid etc.).
+The hydroxyls literally attack each individual molecule that has been created by the source that usually shows up in a gas form whether it is in a new home, gas plant, sewage plant or any other workplace.
 The exhausted air from the unit not only supplies the hydroxyls to clean the ambient air but will be VOC free itself, even though it is drawing in VOC contaminated air.

 VOCs and Their Sources